magentabusiness/magentabusiness.github.io/docs/paas/eu/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-4.md

         title: 'In the opened window choose the desired messaging protocol and select your operating system.
 Install the required client tools, if necessary.
 Next, copy the provided command, which includes telemetry data;'
     2:
         image: https://img.thingsboard.io/user-guide/advanced-guides-for-working-with-dashboard/lesson-4/send-telemetry-3-pe.png
         title: 'Open the <b>Terminal</b> and paste the copied command.
-This command will send a POST request to the ThingsBoard server with the {"temperature":25} data.
+This command will send a POST request to the IoT Hub server with the {"temperature":25} data.
 Execute this command.
 After successful execution, the "temperature" reading will be published.
 Then, close the connectivity window.'

 alarm-send-telemetry-2:
     0: